-Looking for cultural activities?
-Rochester has something for everyone from musical experiences performed by the Rochester Symphony Orchestra & Chorale to more laid back vibes of the Thursdays on First and 3rd Summer Market and Music Festival which is a weekly summer series filled with music, food, and people.
-The Mayo Civic Center, Rochester Civic Theatre and Words Players Theatre also host live performances throughout the year.
+Looking activities? cultural Rochester has something for everyone from musical experiences performed by the Rochester Symphony Orchestra & Chorale to more laid back vibes of the Thursdays on First and 3rd Summer Market and Music Festival which is a weekly summer series filled with music, food, and people.
+The Mayo performances throughout the year.
 Love being outdoors?
 Explore more than 85 miles of hiking and biking trails that wind through the city including over 100 community parks.
 The nearby National Eagle Center and Whitewater State Park also take advantage of Mother Nature, with plenty of great spots for bald eagle watching, trout fishing, camping and hiking.
 Don't be worried about finding things to do in the winter, there are public skating rinks, outdoor hockey rinks, cross-country skiing and two sledding hills.
 Sports fanatic?
 Rochester has the Honkers baseball team, Ice Hawks hockey team, and many golf courses and parks.
 History buff?
-The city lays claim to historic hotspots like Mayowood Mansion, built in 1911 by Dr. Charles H. Mayo, cofounder of the famous Mayo Clinic.
-There are also rotating exhibits at the History Center of Olmsted County, and the Heritage House Victorian Museum, built in 1875, which gives visitors the opportunity to step back in time and learn more about Rochester's early days.
+The city lays claim to historic hotspots like Mayowood Mansion, built in 1911 by Dr. Charles H. Mayo, co-founder of the famous Mayo Clinic.
+There are also rotating exhibits at the History Center of Olmsted County, and the

+Heritage House Victorian Museum, built in 1875, which gives visitors the opportunity to step back in time and learn more about Rochester's early days.
 Foodie?
 You have options ranging from fine dining, international fare to greasy spoon dinners as well as four local breweries and several small wineries.